nikuznetsov/HPC_course_2022/README.md

-# HPC_course_2022
-High Performance Computing and Modern Architectures, Skoltech, 2022
+# High Performance Computing and Modern Architectures, Skoltech, 2022 (by Sergey Rykovanov)

 ## Homework 1 (Essay)
 Write an 1-2 page essay that covers these two questions: